model railroads of michigan

 My N Scale version of #2463 began life as an Atlas Master 50' rib side boxcar lettered for the Atlantic & Western.
-I chose this particular model because the colors were just about right and the factory lettering was very minimal.
-I bought the custom DM decals from Circus City in Baraboo, Wisconsin.
+I chose this particular model because the color was spot-on and the factory lettering was very minimal.
+I bought the custom DM decals from Circus City Decals in Baraboo, Wisconsin.
+Highly recommended!

 From left to right below you will see the raw materials, in-process stripping, and the finished 1/160 version of the car.
 Light weathering will be added before it joins the full roster of equipment on my layout - another quick and easy modeling project!